marvinkreis/guut/templates/prompts/debug_prompt.md

 Firstly, you might already have an intuitive idea about how the mutant affects the code.
 This is good, but *do not* start out by assuming that your idea is correct.
 It is good practice to explain your idea, but the next step should be to *test the assumptions* that are the basis of your idea, even if they may seem obvious.

-Think of it like constructing a proof for your thesis.
+Think of it like constructing a proof for a thesis.
 You may find that all parts that make up the thesis are correct, but you may also find some to be incorrect, so you adjust your thesis.

+The process should loosely follow a loop of:
+- Hypothesis
+- Predicttion
+- Experiment
+- Conclusion

 ## Observe

-Wheter or not you already have an idea, stepping through the program with the debugger can be a great tool to find out what is happening.
+Stepping through the program with the debugger can be a great first step to find out what is happening.
 Try putting a breakpoint and printing relevant values to find *infected paths* (execution paths where the mutant diverges from the correct code).
+You may use your first experiment to explore without a hypothesis.

 ## Hypothesize